Skip to main content

 The easiest and most reliable way to distribute your Floe content is with Floe Packages.

 Floe Packages are .floe-pkg files (ZIP files internally) containing sample libraries (which provide instruments and IRs) and/or presets (ready-to-use professional sounds).
 Packages are what users download and install into Floe.
-Floe also accepts .zip packages for backwards compatibility.
-Packages can also be encrypted (.floe-pkg-enc) to require a license key for installation.
+Floe also accepts .zip file extension.

 Floe offers an easy-to-use GUI for installing packages.
 This installation process carefully considers existing content, versions, installation preferences, and whether installed libraries have been modified.
 The result should 'just work' or provide clear instructions on what to do next.